owen-gibbons/owen-gibbons.github.io/plan.md

 - Years 6-8: Earn **CISSP**
 - Years 9+: Apply for **security architect** roles while continuing to deepen expertise in emerging technologies and business strategy.

-### Continuous Learning
-Continuous learning is a core part of my roadmap.
-Networking and security evolve constantly, so I make a point to stay current well beyond formal certifications.
-I plan to continue self-study, explore new technologies, and follow developments across the broader security landscape.
-Areas like distributed systems and AI are becoming increasingly relevant to modern security challenges, so I will be studying them through a combination of textbooks and advanced online courses.

 ### Changes
 Like any long-term plan, this roadmap will evolve as I grow and gain experience.
 I’ll update this page as it changes.
-Last updated: November 2025.
+Last updated: December 2025.